jonnor/micropython-zipfile/README.md

 Support for [.zip files](https://en.wikipedia.org/wiki/ZIP_(file_format)) for [MicroPython](https://micropython.org/).
 Port of CPython [zipfile](https://docs.python.org/3/library/zipfile.html).

+A subset of .zip was standardized in ISO/IEC 21320–1:2015 "Document Container File: Core".
+Such files.
+ZIP archives are used as a basis for many common files, such as EPUB, DOCX

 Was initially made for [micropython-npyfile](https://github.com/jonnor/micropython-npyfile/), to support Numpy .npz files (uses a ZIP archive).
 Which again was made for [emlearn-micropython](https://github.com/emlearn/emlearn-micropython), a Machine Learning and Digital Signal Processing library for MicroPython.